Austin L. Wright

 At Harris, I primarily teach in the Applied Statistics Core, with a focus on using causal inference tools to better understand public policy interventions.
 I have received several teaching prizes, including the 2017 Outstanding Junior Faculty of the Year Award (Harris) as well as the 2015 George Kateb Prize for Best Preceptor in Politics (Princeton).
 In 2023, I won the Outstanding Faculty of the Year Award.
 I was also selected to give the 2021 Last Lecture for graduating students.

 During my time at Harris, I have founded and currently direct four credential programs, linking students from a diverse set of educational and professional backgrounds with the rigorous programming and analytical training we provide to our degree students.

-I received my B.A. in Government and Sociology and B.S. in Communication Sciences from The University of Texas at Austin and his M.A. and Ph.D. in Politics from Princeton University.
-Before attending graduate school, I was a Teach For America corps member in New Orleans, Louisiana.
+I received my B.A. and B.S. from The University of Texas at Austin and my Ph.D. from Princeton University.
+Before attending graduate school, I was a Teach For America corps member in New Orleans, Louisiana where I taught mathematics.

 I am a father (to three amazing children), a first generation college graduate, an underrepresented minority, a Toyota Land Cruiser fanatic, and an avid fisherman.